SunTrust: Trust Company of Georgia merger

 In 1985, Trust Company of Georgia and SunBanks merged to form SunTrust Banks, Inc. The merged company was headquartered in Atlanta, and continued to operate as Trust Company Bank in Georgia and Sun Bank in Florida.

 The newly merged company made its first major deal a year later, when it purchased Third National Corporation of Nashville.
 However, it continued to use the Third National name in Tennessee.
 In 1995, SunTrust retired the Trust Company Bank, Sun Bank and Third National names and rebranded all of its banking subsidiaries as SunTrust.

 SunTrust purchased Crestar Financial Corporation of Richmond, Virginia in 1998, expanding the company's footprint into Virginia, Maryland, and the District of Columbia.
 Crestar was founded in 1865 as State Planters Bank of Commerce and Trusts in 1865, becoming United Virginia Bank in 1969 and Crestar in 1987.
 Crestar's (and SunTrust's) earliest predecessor, Farmers Bank of Alexandria, was founded in 1811.

 In 1988, Suntrust was added to the S&P 500 Stock Price Index.

 In 2001, SunTrust purchased the institutional businesses of the Robinson-Humphrey Company, LLC. creating SunTrust Robinson-Humphrey.

 The company bought Memphis-based National Commerce Financial Corporation (NCF) for $7 billion in 2004.
 The bank operated as National Bank of Commerce in South Carolina, Tennessee, Mississippi, Arkansas, Alabama, Georgia, Virginia, and West Virginia and as Central Carolina Bank and Trust in North Carolina.
 This acquisition allowed SunTrust to enter Alabama, the Carolinas, and West Virginia for the first time, and substantially increased its footprint in the other states.

 In 2013, the bank led a bank group that included Fifth Third Bank and Florida Community Bank that helped finance the acquirement of BEL USA, the parent company that owns DiscountMugs, by Comvest Partners, a private equity firm.

 In 2014, SunTrust announced it would launch a medical specialty group to work with independent medical practices.

 On September 16, 2014, the Atlanta Braves announced the name of their new Cobb County stadium: SunTrust Park.
-SunTrust Park, which opened for the 2017 season as their new new home.
+SunTrust Park, which opened for the 2017 season as their new home.
 The $1.1 billion construction project in Cobb County included The Battery Atlanta, a district of restaurants, shops, offices, a hotel, and residential spaces directly connected to the park, all built during the construction of stadium itself.
 The name SunTrust Park was used until the 2020 season when it was renamed Truist Park.